 The Snake River begins its 50-mile course in Marshall County and drains an area of 611,800 acres.
 The Snake River Watershed lies within Marshall, Polk, and Pennington Counties in NW Minnesota.

 The Snake River watershed is located north of the Twin Cities in the St. Croix River Basin and encompasses 1,006 square miles in five counties: Aitkin, Kanabec, Mille Lacs, Pine, and Isanti.

 South Fork Crow River

 The South Fork Crow River watershed covers 818,428 acres.
 It is located in south-central Minnesota and encompasses parts of Kandiyohi, Renville, Meeker, McLeod, Sibley, Wright, Carver, and Hennepin counties.

 The St. Louis River watershed covers 3,584 square miles at the head of the Great Lakes and represents the extreme headwaters of the St. Lawrence River.

-The Thief River begins its course in Marshall County at Thief Lake.
-The river flows south/southwesterly to Thief River Falls, where it converges with the Red Lake River.
-The Thief River watershed covers an area of 624,422 acres.
+The Thief River begins its course in Marshall County at Thief Lake, flowing south/southwest to converge with the Red Lake River.

 The Two Rivers watershed is part of the Red River Basin in northwestern Minnesota.
 Two Rivers actually consists of three branches: the North, Middle, and South Branch.